mwmott/personal/_posts/categories/projects/2014-11-05-Map-How-Pre-K-Changed-Across-America.md

 At the close of my internship at <em>The Seattle Times</em>, I made <a href="http://seattletimes.com/html/localpages/2024591614_preschool-enrollment-changes.html">this</a> interactive map to complement an <a href="http://blogs.seattletimes.com/educationlab/">Education Lab</a> series on state-funded pre-k education.

-It shows how state-funded pre-kindergarten funding has changed over the last ten years.
+It shows how state-funded pre-kindergarten enrollment has changed over the last ten years.
 This project taught me a lot about jQuery and Javascript, along with learning how to create a CSV that the slider can "read".
 Many thanks to Thomas Wilburn, a fellow news nerd, for his help on this project.

-<b>To use this map:</b> Hover for state-level data and move the slider to see changes through the years.
+<b>To use this map:</b> Hover for state-level enrollment data and move the slider to see changes through the years.
+You can see success stories by looking at how the states without programs (like FL) grow in color intensity.

 <div id="pym-pre-k"></div>
 <script src="/assets/code/pre-k-map/lib/pym.js"></script>